Essential Elements to Working with Creative & 3D Agencies for Your Project Marketing Collateral

 This would unlikely have been possible if one small agency tried to do everything inhouse as there were so many different items to manage.
 Perhaps a national agency with multiple project managers could have attempted this feat, but costs might have been prohibitive for the clients, whereas in our case – both agencies managed their own and the client’s budget was strictly adhered to and overall was a great result.
 The projects sold out prior to construction and the client was delighted.

 Let Specialists Focus

-Just as property development in general is a lot about risk-management and minimisation, similarly, the marketing stage should be treated this way.
-Having specialists for both major components of the marketing collateral who can work together and apart provides property developers the utmost accountability for each component and minimises risk of product shortfalls.
+Just as property development, in general, is a lot about risk-management and minimisation, similarly, the marketing stage should be treated this way.
+Having specialists for both major components of the marketing collateral who can work together and apart provides property developers with the utmost accountability for each component and minimises the risk of product shortfalls.